LT-Intro-To-AI/a0-git-github-fundamentals-ivythornb/README.md

 #### Browsing GitHub Explore

-GitHub Explore is a great place to do just that … explore :smile: You can find new projects, events, and developers to interact with.
+GitHub Explore is a great place to do just that … explore You can find new projects, events, and developers to interact with.

 Check out GitHub Explore [here](https://github.com/explore).
 The more you intereact with GitHub the more tailored your Explore view will be.